 In late 2020, FUNAI approved the ECI as accepted for final presentation to the Indigenous communities.
 In October 2021, the Company completed the presentation of the ECI and received approvals from both the Juruna Indigenous Community and the Arara da Volta Grande do Xingu Indigenous Community completing the FUNAI protocol requirements for the ECI and ILO Convention 169 consultation.
-In December 2021, FUNAI issued their approval of the ECI, and in March 2022, the Indigenous communities gave their approval.
-At this time, the final documentation that the ECI has been completed and approved was submitted to the TRF1 Court.
+In December 2021, FUNAI issued their approval of the ECI, and in March 2022, it was issued by the Indigenous communities.
+At this time, the final documentation that the ECI had been completed and approved was submitted to the TRF1 Court.

-On April 25, 2022, the TRF1 Court issued a ruling related to the lifting of the suspension of the LI following the completion and acceptance by FUNAI of the ECI.
-Instead of lifting the suspension, the TRF1 Court provided procedural guidance on the steps required to lift the suspension.
-In effect, the TRF1 Court ruling decided that the matter should be sent to SEMAS for review and confirmation that the ECI conditions had been met.
+On April 25, 2022, the TRF1 Court provided procedural guidance on the steps required to lift the suspension.
+In effect, deciding that the matter should be sent to SEMAS for review and confirmation that the ECI conditions had been met.

-In January 2023, SEMAS acknowledged that the ECI conditions were met, and gave the Company permission to advance to the next phase of the Indigenous Component and submit the PBA-CI working plan to FUNAI for their approval, which the Company did in March 2023.
-This is the final step in completing the consultation process with the Indigenous People.
+In January 2023, SEMAS acknowledged that the ECI conditions were met, and gave the Company permission to advance to the next phase of the Indigenous consultation.
+As a result, the Company submitted the PBA-CI working plan to FUNAI for their approval in March 2023.
+The PBA-CI is the final step in completing the consultation process with the Indigenous People.

-In September 2023, Belo Sun was notified by FUNAI that the approval process is dependent on the conclusion of their analysis of an Indigenous community's request to establish an Indigenous land in an area called São Francisco, which is located within 10 km of the Volta Grande Project.
-The Company continues to be in touch with FUNAI on the approval process.
+In September 2023, Belo Sun was notified by FUNAI that the approval process is dependent on their analysis of an Indigenous community's request to establish an Indigenous land in an area called São Francisco, which is located within 10 km of the Volta Grande Project.
+In February 2024, the São Francisco community asked for the withdrawal of their original request.
+This is pending analysis by FUNAI.

-In a judgment held on January 22, 2025, the sixth panel of the TRF1 stated that Belo Sun had complied with the terms of the ruling issued in December 2017, reaffirming that the actual fulfillment of the decision should be verified and confirmed by the Federal Court of Altamira.
-In this sense, the Company can now petition the Federal Court of Altamira and request the lifting of the LI suspension.
-Following the January 2025 ruling, FUNAI filed a Motion for Clarification before the TRF1, highlighting that they had revised their position that the displaced Indigenous people should be covered by the General PBA and not by the PBA-CI, and, consequently, about the need to complete the studies to include all Indigenous groups likely to be impacted by the project, including those displaced.
-This argument is procedurally beyond the scope of this type of appeal.
+In a judgment held on January 22, 2025, the TRF1 stated that Belo Sun had complied with the terms of the ruling issued in December 2017, meeting the requirements of the ECI, and reaffirmed that the actual fulfillment of the decision has to be verified and confirmed by the Federal Court of Altamira.
+As a result, the Company has filed a petition with the Federal Court of Altamira requesting the lifting of the suspension of the LI.

+Following the January ruling, FUNAI filed a Motion for Clarification before the TRF1, on the basis that they believe that the Indigenous People without land in the area of influence of PVG should be covered by the PBA-CI.
+Since this request is procedurally beyond the scope of this type of appeal, Belo Sun has challenged the Motion and is open to working with FUNAI on the terms of reference for the PBA-CI.